Bobby Moore: Illness and death

 Moore's first cancer was in 1964, two years before England's first World Cup win — a diagnosis of testicular cancer, treated by orchidectomy of one; it had not spread.
 In April 1991, Moore underwent an operation for suspected colorectal cancer.
 At the time it was reported as an "emergency stomach operation".

 On 14 February 1993, he announced he was suffering from colorectal cancer and liver cancer; by this time it had spread.
 Three days later he commentated on an England match against San Marino at Wembley, alongside his friend Jonathan Pearce.
 Moore attended a dinner after the match and made a presentation.
-That was to be his final public act; seven days later on 24 February, at 6:36 am, he died at the age of 51.
+That was to be his final public act; he died seven days later on 24 February, at 6:36 am.

-He was the first member of the England World Cup winning side to die, the next being Alan Ball 14 years later.
-Moore was outlived by the squad's trainer, Harold Shepherdson, who died in September 1995, and manager, Alf Ramsey, who died in April 1999, John Connelly in October 2012, Ron Springett in September 2015, Gerry Byrne in November 2015, Jimmy Armfield in January 2018, Ray Wilson in May 2018, Gordon Banks in February 2019, Martin Peters in December 2019, Peter Bonetti and Norman Hunter in April 2020, Jack Charlton in July 2020, Nobby Stiles in October 2020, Jimmy Greaves in September 2021, Ron Flowers in November 2021 and George Cohen in December 2022.
-Moore's funeral was held on 2 March 1993 at Putney Vale crematorium and his ashes kept in the plot of his father, Robert Edward (died 1978) and his mother, Doris Joyce (died 1992) at City of London Cemetery and Crematorium.
+Moore was the first member of the England World Cup–winning side to die.
+His funeral was held on 2 March 1993 at Putney Vale crematorium and his ashes kept in the plot of his father, Robert Edward (died 1978) and his mother, Doris Joyce (died 1992) at City of London Cemetery and Crematorium.

 The first West Ham home game after his death was on 6 March 1993, against Wolverhampton Wanderers.
 The Boleyn Ground was awash with floral tributes, scarves and other football memorabilia from West Ham fans and those of other clubs.
 Fellow 1966 World Cup winners Geoff Hurst and Martin Peters placed a floral replica of a West Ham shirt, showing Moore's number, 6, on the back, on the centre spot before the game.
 West Ham rested the No. 6 for the game, with the regular No. 6, Ian Bishop, wearing No. 12.
-The game was won by West Ham 3–1: Trevor Morley, Julian Dicks and Matty Holmes as to the trio, Steve Bull as to the reply.
+The game was won by West Ham 3–1: Trevor Morley, Julian Dicks and Matty Holmes scored for West Ham, Steve Bull in reply.

 His former England teammate, Jack Charlton, on a BBC documentary of Moore's life in and outside of football, said of Moore's death:

 On 28 June 1993, a public service was held in Westminster Abbey, attended by all the other members of the 1966 World Cup team.
 He was only the second sportsman to be so honoured, the first being West Indies cricketer Sir Frank Worrell.